iTwin/viewer/packages/modules/cra-template-desktop-viewer/template/README.md

 ITWIN_VIEWER_CLIENT_ID="native-xxxxxxxx"
 ```

-- You can generate a [test client](https://developer.bentley.com/tutorials/web-application-quick-start/#2-register-an-application) to get started.
+- You should generate a [client](https://developer.bentley.com/register/) to get started.
 The client that you generate should be for a desktop app and use the Visualization apis.
 You can add the default redirect uri (http://localhost:3000/signin-callback).

-- When you are ready to build a production application, [register here](https://developer.bentley.com/register/).

 - You may also replace the path of the sample snapshot with one of your own local snapshots in the following variable: